U.S. judge halts Trump policy of returning asylum seekers to Mexico

 Civil rights groups sued, arguing the policy violated U.S. and international law by returning refugees to dangerous border towns where they would be unable to get legal counsel or notices of hearings.

-Apprehensions by border agents were on track to top 100,000 in March, the highest level in a decade, according to the U.S. Customs and Border Protection.

-While illegal border crossings were higher in the early 2000s, most of those apprehended at that time were single men, often from Mexico.

-Kirstjen Nielsen resigned as Secretary of Homeland Security, the department that oversees immigration, on Sunday to be replaced temporarily by Kevin McAleenan, presently commissioner of U.S. Customs and Border Protection.
+Kirstjen Nielsen resigned as Secretary of Homeland Security, the department that oversees immigration, on Sunday.

 A congressional official familiar with the matter said some in Congress believe Trump forced out Nielsen in part because she was trying to obey laws on treatment of refugees, granting of amnesty and separation of families.

-Reporting by Tom Hals in Wilmington, Delaware; additional reporting by Andrew Hay; Editing by Leslie Adler and Sonya Hepinstall
+Reporting by Tom Hals in Wilmington, Delaware; additional reporting by Andrew Hay, Frank Jack Daniel, Yeganeh Torbati and Rich McKay; Editing by Leslie Adler, Sonya Hepinstall and Himani Sarkar